Consensys/doc.goquorum/docs/HowTo/Use/Multitenancy/Multitenancy.md

 ### Prerequisites

 - [Tessera](https://docs.tessera.consensys.net) version `21.4.0` or later installed
-- GoQuorum installed
+- GoQuorum version `21.4.2` or later installed

 !!! important

-    If you want to upgrade existing GoQuorum or Tessera nodes to enable multiple private states and multi-tenancy, see the [migration guide](Migration.md).
+    If running an earlier GoQuorum or Tessera version, upgrade your existing nodes to enable MPS and multi-tenancy using the [migration guide](Migration.md).

 ### Steps